bseltz-cohesity/scripts/python/replicateOldSnapshots/README.md

 Place both files in a folder together and run the main script like so:

 This command will replicate all unexipired snapshots (from all jobs) that have run in the past 31 days (that haven't already been replicated already) and keep them in the replicate for 90 days.
+First run the command without the -c (--commit) switch, to see what it would do:

 ```bash
 ./replicateOldSnapshots.py -v mycluster \